ARDUINO IS THE FUTURE OF TECHNOLOGY

 Most of the latest Arduino use cases are restricted to only learning purposes as industries have opted to use other platforms.
 One of the things that are expected out of Arduino for industrial use is to reduce the cost of prototyping, thus, allowing companies to perform iterations enhancing the function of the products.
 Arduino's vision to enhance its fortress in the IoT sector is a noteworthy contribution.
 It could lead to entirely new control strategies such as cloud-based remote control when combined with thingspeak.

 The Arduino MKR WAN 1300 is based on the Atmel SAM D21 microcontroller, and integrates the 32-bit low-power ARM Cortex-M0+ processor.
-Out of all the specialities in Arduino, the one that caught the eye is the Wi-Fi board.
+Out of all the specialties in Arduino, the one that caught the eye is the Wi-Fi board.
 Arduino is evolving the recent versions to include boards supporting LoRa and sigfox.

 It comes in handy for IoT applications that focus on system feasibility and connectivity.
 One of the advantages of Arduino is that it is affordable by all and is easily accessible.
 Arduino combined with thingspeak has been a primary iterative source for most of the IoT based technology that's currently in use.